z-sztrom/eiffel-remrem-library/README.md

             .setFeature(RemremClientBuilder.FEATURE_ROUTING_KEY, "#")
             .build();

-Once after building the client we can send the request to remrem-service.
+Once after building the client we can send the request to REMReM-service.

 Examples: